-Subsequently, she returned to the UK and completed her BSc (Hons) in Herbal Medicine at the University of East London.
+Subsequently, I returned to the UK and completed her BSc (Hons) in Herbal Medicine at the University of East London.
 The course consists of modules including anatomy and physiology, biochemistry and pharmacology, differential diagnosis and herbal therapeutics.
 It places emphasis on possible herb/drug interactions and which plant medicines may be used safely with conventional medications.

 Rooney, Sara and Pendry, Barbara A. (2014)

 ‘Phytotherapy for Polycystic Ovarian Syndrome: A review of the literature and evaluation of practitioners’ experiences’,